Last amended: 14 March 2022

 Where possible we will seek to comply with your request but we may be required to hold, retain or process information to comply with a legal obligation or as a public task.

-This policy will be reviewed every year, or when significant changes occur in related legislation or in Council strategy.
+We may occasionally make changes to the Policy or when significant changes occur in related legislation or in council strategy.
 When this happens we will place an updated version on this page and the date the page has been amended will be visible at the top of this page.

-If you wish to raise a complaint about your personal data privacy or information rights please use our secure online contact us form.
+If you have any concerns or comments regarding your personal data please use our secure online contact us form.

 You have the right to complain to the supervisory authority, – the Information Commissioner’s Office (ICO), contact details for which are at www.ico.org.uk.